 At one point as I was saying something about racism killing Black people, River started talking about how dinosaurs also could kill people.
 He went on the dinosaur train of thought for a few minutes, as it then turned into a whole thing about how sharks existed back with the dinosaurs and that they still exist and how cool is that.

-And then he got quite and reflective and said, “I don’t want Kenneth to die.”
+And then he got quiet and reflective and said, “I don’t want Kenneth to die.”
 I’m crying just remembering that moment.
 Kenneth is River’s best friend from Pre-K, and Kenneth is a 5 year old Black boy.
 I said, “We don’t want racism to hurt Kenneth, anyone in his family, or any of the Black kids in your class or at your school, and that’s why we have the Black Lives Matter sign in our yard, that’s why we march against racism, that’s why we learn about Harriet Tubman, and that’s why we try our best to love people, work for peace and justice and no racism.”

 We read the book and he was engaged, asking questions, and I asked him if he’d like to see pictures of Black women leaders tomorrow and he said yes.